hemeng92/Multistream_Domain_Adaptation/README.md

 # README #
 In this project, we try to provide an solution for cross-domain multistream classification by fusing drift detection into data shift adaptation.
-This is published in AAAI 2018 paper.
+This is accepted in IJCNN 2019 paper.

 ### What is this repository for? ###
 * One thing to remember, ideally number of ref points, maximum size of the window and size of the initial window should be same.